 The common-mode (and second-order distortion) rejection of this configuration is typically determined by the resistor matching.
-The op amp used must operate from a dual supply since its output is approximately ± 1.0 V. A high speed amplifier, such as the AD8021, capable of preserving the differential performance of the AD9773 while meeting other system level objectives (for example, cost, power) is recommended.
-The op amp's differential gain, its gain setting resistor values, and full-scale output swing capabilities should all be considered when optimizing this circuit.
-R{OPT} is necessary only if level shifting is required on the op amp output.
-In Figure 99, AVDD, which is the positive analog supply for both the AD9773 and the op amp, is also used to level shift the differential output of the AD9773 to midsupply (for example, AVDD/2).
+The op amp used must operate from a dual supply because its output is approximately ±1.0 V. A high speed amplifier, such as the AD8021, capable of preserving the differential performance of the AD9775 while meeting other system level objectives (such as cost and power) is recommended.
+The op amp differential gain, its gain setting resistor values, and full-scale output swing capabilities should all be considered when optimizing this circuit.
+ROPT is only necessary if level shifting is required on the op amp output.
+In Figure 99, AVDD, which is the positive analog supply for both the AD9775 and the op amp, is also used to level shift the differential output of the AD9775 to midsupply, that is, AVDD/2.

-INTERFACING THE AD9773 WITH THE AD8345 QUADRATURE MODULATOR
+INTERFACING THE AD9775 WITH THE AD8345 QUADRATURE MODULATOR

-The AD9773 architecture was defined to operate in a transmit signal chain using an image reject architecture.
+The AD9775 architecture was defined to operate in a transmit signal chain using an image reject architecture.
 A quadrature modulator is also required in this application and should be designed to meet the output characteristics of the DAC as much as possible.
-The AD8345 from Analog Devices meets many of the requirements for interfacing with the AD9773.
+The AD8345 from Analog Devices meets many of the requirements for interfacing with the AD9775.
 As with any DAC output interface, there are a number of issues that have to be resolved.
-The following sections list some of these major issues.
+The following sections list some of these issues.